gpchelkin/scdl/README.md

-    -o [offset]                 Begin with a custom offset --addtimestamp              Add track creation timestamp to filename, which allows for chronological sorting --addtofile                 Add artist to filename if missing --debug                     Set log level to DEBUG
+    -o [offset]                 Begin with a custom offset --addtimestamp              Add track creation timestamp to filename, which allows for chronological sorting --addtofile                 Add artist to filename if missing --addurl                    Add source permalink URL path (with # instead of /) to filename --debug                     Set log level to DEBUG
     --download-archive [file]   Keep track of track IDs in an archive file, and skip already-downloaded files --error                     Set log level to ERROR